Distribution transformers, electric, manufacturing · Mississippi

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from Howard Industries Inc (Transformer)'s own mandatory OSHA Form 300A summaries.
-Cross-check the underlying establishment record directly against the federal source — name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.
+The 1,567 injuries, 80 illnesses, and 2 fatalities shown on this page for Howard Industries Inc (Transformer) are sourced from its own 9 years of mandatory OSHA Form 300A summaries.
+Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 DART (Days Away, Restricted, or Transferred) is computed by OSHA as incidents × 200,000 ÷ hours worked.
 The 200,000-hour denominator equals roughly 100 full-time workers, which lets establishments of very different sizes be compared directly.